LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 #### Lines 4-5

 The last two lines of the hello world program simply close the two blocks.
-The first or outer block is the class definition.
-The second or inner block is the function definition.
+The first, or "outer", block is the class definition.
+The second, or "inner", block is the function definition.

 ####